edulach/Vasi_bayesian_Regression-model/README.md

 The proportion of out-of-school children aged 6–14

-The corresponding Human Development Index (HDI) by municipality
+The corresponding Human Development Index (HDI) by municipality.

 It also includes poverty data from regions of Peru, covering: